TheWiseNoob/Laravel-JWT-Quotation-App/README.md

 ## Use App

-Use the quotation app the way required. :smiley:
+Use the quotation web app the way required. :smiley:

 ![Screenshot1](quotation-form.png?raw=true)